ckochx/ex_factor/README.md

   - [X] Add CLI tests
   - [X] Add and configure CHANGELOG tracking.
   - [X] Support opt-out of format-ing
+  - [X] Option to only change the module name throughout the project

 ## Roadmap TODO

-  - [] Option to only change the module name throughout the project
+  - [] With module-only option, ensure we remove changed aliases
   - [] find dead functions
   - [] find module attrs and also move them?
   - [] find types referenced in the moved specs